This is more than just a yoga retreat, it is an active adventure with volcano hiking, baby sea turtles, and ancient Mayan culture.

 The outer layer should shield you from rain and wind

 The outer layer (or shell layer) protects you from wind, rain, and snow.
 Shells range from pricey mountaineering jackets to simple wind-resistant jackets.
-Most allow at least some perspiration to escape; virtually all are treated with a durable water repellent finish to make water bead up and roll off the fabric.
+Most allow at least some perspiration to escape; virtually all are treated with a durable water-repellent finish to make water beads up and roll off the fabric.

 Your outer shell is an important piece in stormy weather because if wind and water are allowed to penetrate to inner layers, you can get really cold.
 Pit zips under the armpit are again important.
 The ideal would be lightweight, wind, and waterproof material but usually, if you want significant protection against the rain and wind then you might need to make a trade-off on weight.